dereniowskid885/soccer_players/README.md

 # soccer_players
-desktop app written in WPF
+desktop app written in WPF,
 Application is being written at lessons